 - Preview the application form.

-Late applications, including submissions of supporting documentation, will not be accepted, and requests for an extension will not be considered.
+Late applications, including submissions of supporting documentation, are not accepted, and requests for extensions will not be considered.

 Help with applying

-If after reading the guidelines you still have questions, or you require further information about the program, you can contact the Department of Local Government, Racing and Multicultural Affairs by emailing MAfunding@dlgrma.qld.gov.au.
+If after reading the guidelines you still have questions, or you require further information about the program, you can contact the Department of Children, Youth Justice and Multicultural Affairs by emailing MAfunding@dlgrma.qld.gov.au.